 Steering committee

 The Tango Controls executive body is the Steering Committee.
 It makes strategic decisions about core developments in the Tango collaboration.
 There is one representative from each institute who has signed the Tango Controls Collaboration Contract.
-The representative is the person who is highest in each institutes’s hierarchy and has sufficient technical knowledge about Tango.
-This representative should have enough power to decide on allocating resources to developing software for Tango.
-To ensure that the right decisions are made and match those of the user community, advice must be sought by the committee from their respective users and developers on a regular basis.
+The representative is the person who is highest in each institute’s hierarchy and has sufficient technical knowledge about Tango.
+This representative should have enough power to decide how to allocate resources to developing software for Tango.
+To ensure that the best decisions are made and match those of the user community, advice must be sought by the committee from their respective users and developers on a regular basis.

-There are 2 types of members of the Tango Controls Steering Committee Members:
+There are 2 types of Tango Controls Steering Committee Members:

 1. Core members - contribute financially to the maintenance of Tango and commit at least 6 months of an engineer annually to develop and commit source to the Tango Controls core projects